 Some examples of Design Thinking Tools used for defining the problem used by organizational teams are MakeMyPersona by Hubspot, Userforge, Smaply, etc.

 After understanding the problem and defining them clearly in the problem statement, design thinking teams can move on to ideating.
 The process should focus entirely on solving the problem faced by the users.
 Generating ideas that are innovative and new is the prime objective here.
-Brainstorming with teams and finding ways to design the product or service that effectively solves the problem is carried out at this stage.
-Ideation tools like Stormboard and Ideaflip can be used to think outside of the box.
+At this point, brainstorming with teams is done to come up with approaches to develop the good or service that successfully answers the issue. one may utilize ideation tools like Ideaflip and Stormboard to generate unique ideas.
 The ideate stage allows design thinking teams to generate as many ideas as they can find to solve the problem.
-From these, the best idea that will solve the problem can be shortlisted and moved on to the next stage.
+The most effective solution selected from these and advanced to the next level.

 The ideas that best manage to solve the problem can be designed and developed during this design thinking stage.
 Prototypes will allow teams to assess their effectiveness in solving the problems.
 Design Thinking Tools like Boords, POP, Mockingbird, etc. can help create prototypes to get a picture of the real product.
 It is an experimental stage, so the prototype does not have to be of high quality or working.
 Teams can decide whether to continue with the prototype or reject them based on their success rate.

-The stage of Design Thinking allows teams to test the prototypes rigorously until the final product design can be developed.
+Teams may extensively test prototypes throughout the design thinking stage before developing the final product design.
 Since design thinking is a non-linear process, teams can go back and forth, adjust, and alter the process to find an effective solution to the problems any time they want.
 Testing can be done using design thinking tools like Hotjar and Pingpong.

 Although Testing might look like the final stage of Design Thinking, this is not the final step as new insights found during this stage can again be used to design the final product.